Bryan Singer: 2020s

 In June 2023, Variety reported that Singer was producing and self-financing a documentary in which he would address the accusations of sexual abuse made against him.

 In August 2025, Variety reported that Singer was secretly directing his first feature film in eight years, with Jon Voight in a starring role.
-The film is described as a period drama that revolves around the relationship between a father and son during the height of Israel's occupation of Lebanon in the late 1970s or early 1980s.
+Entitled Monument, the historical drama film was released in 2026, and also stars Joseph Mazzello as Voight's son.
+Set in 1999 in south Lebanon and Israel, the narrative of the true story follows father and son architects tasked by the Israeli government and the South Lebanon Army to build a controversial war memorial honoring fallen Lebanese soldiers.

 Personal life

-Singer is bisexual and has said that growing up in a Jewish household as a sexual minority influenced his movies.
+Singer is bisexual.
+He has said that growing up in a Jewish household as a sexual minority influenced his movies.
 He and actress Michelle Clunie have a son who was born in January 2015.

 Singer lived in Malibu, California before selling his property there in 2021.
-As of June 2023, he resided in Israel after moving there several years earlier.
+As of June 2023, he resided in Israel after having moved there several years earlier.

 Sexual assault allegations

 1997 lawsuit

 In 1997, a 14-year-old extra accused Singer of asking him and other minors to film a shower scene nude for the film Apt Pupil.
 Two other adolescent boys, 16 and 17 years old, later supported the 14-year-old's claim.
 The boys claimed trauma from the experience and filed a civil suit against the filmmakers alleging infliction of emotional distress, negligence, and invasion of privacy, and alleged that they were filmed for sexual gratification.
 While some sources state that the civil case was dismissed due to insufficient evidence, others indicate that it was settled out of court.
 The Los Angeles County District Attorney's Office declined to press criminal charges.